Data governance: ensuring data quality and compliance

 • Regular compliance audits

-2. Assemble a Team: Include data stewards, representatives from IT, legal, and key business units.
+2. Build a Team: Include data stewards, IT, legal, and business leaders.

-3. Develop Policies: Create clear guidelines for data usage, storage, and security protocols.
+3. Create Policies: Establish rules for data usage, storage, and security.

-4. Leverage Technology: Utilize tools for data cataloging, lineage tracking, and quality checks.
+4. Use the Right Tools: Invest in data cataloging, lineage tracking, and quality software.

-5. Monitor and Improve: Continuously assess performance and adapt policies based on evolving needs and feedback.
+5. Monitor and Adapt: Continuously refine policies based on feedback and changing needs.

 The Future of Data Governance